 - Parents/guardians shall provide a completed Authorization to Administer Prescribed Medication form (AP 2-334) to the school. - Parents/guardians shall deliver the child's medication to the school or have it delivered by the pharmacy in the original pharmacy container and in the proper dosage.
-The provision of an extra pharmacy label to the school is recommended. - If pills are to be taken in a dosage that is less than one pill, they are to be cut to the appropriate size before coming to school. - Liquid medication is to be accompanied by a measuring device which will provide the exact dosage. - Due to the fact any reaction to a new medication usually occurs the first time it is taken, the first dosage of new medication will not be administered at the school. - Parents/guardians shall notify the school in writing if medication is no longer required. - Parents/guardians shall complete a new Authorization to Administer Prescribed Medication form (AP 2-334) each year and whenever the physician changes the prescription. - It is highly recommended that oral medications are provided to the school in blister packs.
+The provision of an extra pharmacy label to the school is recommended. - If pills are to be taken in a dosage that is less than one pill, they are to be cut to the appropriate size before coming to school. - Liquid medication is to be accompanied by a measuring device which will provide the exact dosage. - Due to the fact any reaction to a new medication usually occurs the first time it is taken, the first dosage of new medication will not be administered at the school. - Parents/guardians shall notify the school in writing if medication is no longer required. - Parents/guardians shall complete a new Authorization to Administer Prescribed Medication form (AP 2-334) annually (this does not apply to adrenaline auto-injectors or bronchodilators). - Parents/guardians shall complete a new Authorization to Administer Prescribed Medication form (AP 2-334) annually or whenever the physician changes the prescription.

-Parents/guardians are responsible to keep prescriptions up to date.
+- It is highly recommended that oral medications are provided to the school in blister packs. - Parents/guardians are responsible to keep prescriptions up to date.